AngelRafaelGO/kavelag/README.md

 </br>

 Kavelag is a desktop application that lets you simulate common network problems in order to test your application's behavior under stressful conditions.

+Kavelag sits between your client and your server.
+It recieves, parses and resends the request to the original destination server.

+Kavelag is open source.
+The current project features a multiplatform installer.